 What to expect at Leke Leke waterfall

-The scenic 15 minute jungle trail down to the fall is well maintained with steps cut into the ground.
+A scenic 15 minute jungle path leads down to the waterfall.
+This trail is well maintained with steps cut into the ground.
 You will see beautiful flowers and plants along the way.
 Along the trail you might come across people selling some coconuts, but that is about it.
 You won’t find any facilities down at the waterfall like changing rooms.
 So make sure to have a swim suit on if you like to play close to the waterfall.

 As long as you follow the signs, you will have no trouble finding it.
 After you cross the bamboo bridge it is only a few minutes left until you will see the first glimpse of the perfect Leke Leke waterfall.
 Nestled within a cove and covered by lush greens plants, this is a true beauty of a waterfall!

-The water of Leke Leke flows calm and graceful and almost looks like white satin threaded with silver.
+The water of Leke Leke flows calm and graceful.
 It’s a photographers dream, and especially if you have a tripod with you, you can take beautiful long exposure pictures here.

 Photo tips for Leke Leke waterfall

-The best lighting to take photos here is between 10AM and 1PM.
-We preferred shooting from a higher angle so we could frame the waterfall better behind some leaves.
+The best light to take photos here is between 10AM and 1PM.
+We preferred shooting from a higher angle so we could frame the waterfall behind some leaves to create depth.

 More Bali travel guides